AdobeDocs/workfront.en/help/quicksilver/planning/fields/create-fields.md

     * **Name**: The name of the field type, as it will appear in a table or the record page.
     * **Description**: Additional information about the field.
 The description of a field displays when you hover over the field's column in a table.
     * **Precision**: The number of decimal places that you want to record for the field.
-You can display up to 6 decimals.
+You can display up to 6 decimal places.
     * **Allow negative numbers**: Select this option if you want to allow negative numbers in this field.
 This option is unselected by default.

     >[!NOTE]